skanti/Scan2CAD/README.md

 If you would like to download the *Scan2CAD* dataset, please fill out this [google-form](https://goo.gl/forms/gJRMjzj05whyJDlO2).

-A download script will be provided to automatically download the dataset.
+A download link will be provided to download a `.zip` file (approx. 8MB) that contains the dataset.

 ## Format of the Datasets